-The Institute for Gene Therapies (IGT) is writing to submit a policy proposal for the Centers for Medicare and Medicaid Services (CMS) to consider for inclusion in the Fiscal Year (FY) 2022 Medicare Inpatient Prospective Payment System (IPPS) rulemaking cycle.
-IGT commends CMS for taking action in recent years to provide designated New Technology Add-on Payment (NTAP) pathways as a mechanism for bolstering access to certain types of critical treatments.
-IGT submits this letter to respectfully request that CMS seek stakeholder feedback on a proposal to develop a gene therapy NTAP pathway to facilitate rapid provider and patient access to and enhanced reimbursement for gene therapies with Breakthrough Therapy designation, Priority Review designation, Accelerated Approval, or Regenerative Medicine Advanced Therapy (RMAT) designation.
+The Institute for Gene Therapies (IGT or "the Institute") is writing to submit comments on the Proposed Rule titled, "Hospital Inpatient Prospective Payment Systems for Acute Care Hospitals and the Long Term Care Hospital Prospective Payment System and Proposed Policy Changes and Fiscal Year 2022 Rates; Quality Programs and Medicare Promoting Interoperability Program Requirements for Eligible Hospitals and Critical Access Hospitals; Proposed Changes to Medicaid Provider Enrollment; and Proposed Changes to the Medicare Shared Savings Program" (IPPS Proposed Rule).
+IGT commends CMS for taking action in recent years on facilitating policies that bolster access to certain types of critical treatments.
+In December 2020, the Institute submitted a letter to CMS outlining gene therapy considerations for the FY 2022 IPPS Rulemaking Cycle.
+IGT is submitting comments on the IPPS Proposed Rule focusing on two areas: (1) to provide feedback on the MS-DRG 018 proposal and general considerations for the MS-DRG reimbursement system; and (2) to reiterate IGT's request that CMS seek stakeholder feedback on a proposal to develop a gene therapy NTAP pathway to facilitate rapid provider and patient access to and enhanced reimbursement for gene therapies with Breakthrough Therapy designation, Priority Review designation, Accelerated Approval, or Regenerative Medicine Advanced Therapy (RMAT) designation.